HenrikSamuelsson/C_Plus_Plus_Primer/Chapter_02/Exercise_02_11/Declaration_or_Defintion.md

-Below follows three code snippets some are definitions other are declarations.
+Below follows three code snippets and explanations about if they are definitions or only declarations.

 ```cpp
 extern int ix = 1024;